-- Kazoo is a reward scheme platform that has a robust global catalog containing over 30,000 products, meaning that they have something for everyone.
-Other benefits include a live activity feed, peer-to-peer recognition, behavioral bonuses and excellent insights and reporting
+- Kazoo is a reward scheme platform that has a robust global catalogue containing over 30,000 products, meaning that they have something for everyone.
+Other benefits include a live activity feed, peer-to-peer recognition, behavioural bonuses and excellent insights and reporting

 - Perkbox brings employee benefits, wellbeing, feedback and recognition together.
 When joining Perkbox your employees can get rewards such as weekly drinks from Caffe Nero, monthly cinema tickets, online fitness and wellness classes and even a Happy Birthday hamper!

 - Reward Gateway helps build employee engagement by delivering peer-to-peer and manager-led recognition features to reinforce core values, ways to measure progress through surveys and a range of employee discounts

 Implementing a reward scheme platform is one of the top employee engagement strategies to ensure a happy workplace.

 3. Give opportunity for honest feedback